Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 In the past couple of months, I have noticed more than a few articles touting “safe” investments.
 I take issue with these claims, particularly when safety is not clearly defined.

 But if interest rates rise, I should be able to earn much more in a regular savings account that carries no penalties for withdrawals like my CD.
-Further, the rise in interest rates could be accompanied by higher inflation, eroding my spending power.
+Further, the rise in interest rates could be accompanied by inflation higher than the interest-rate growth, eroding my spending power.